 I am excited to be able to introduce you to Kathi from Oak Hill Homestead!

 I have been starting tomatoes from seed for several years now.
 Because.
-Flavor and variety!
+Flavor and variety.
 Sometimes I order an obscene amount of tomato seeds.
-Don't tell my husband!
-If I get them right out of the mail and put them in my seed packet organizer he will never suspect 😉
+And I can never get enough 😉

 This post is part of the Series: Your Best Garden Ever!

 This is an amazing source for a variety of beautiful, tasty, heirloom varieties.

 I am obsessed with tomatoes.
 Not just any tomato though, no, I love fresh-from-the-garden tomatoes with the flavor of sunshine on a summer day.

 So I'm waiting very impatiently for spring to arrive and for summer to bring me the most flavorful, beautiful tomatoes.
 And you know that the freshest tomatoes I can find will be the ones ripening in my own garden.
 If you're reading this, I'm betting you too will be growing your own delicious tomatoes in your garden or in containers.